sthaid/proj_diffraction/README.md

 ### Directories

+* apparatus: Pictures of the system, and a list of the major components.
 * ds: Simulation of photons passing through one or two slits, simulating the diffraction pattern on a screen.
 This is a 2D simulation.
 The ifsim directory contains a better program for this.